-When diving cenote Chac Mool you’ll actually be swimming through 3 cenotes all connected by an underground cave system.
-If you are looking for a cenote system that has all of the aspects that make cenote diving amazing, Chac-Mool checks all of the boxes.
+When diving cenote Chac Mool you’ll actually be swimming through 3 cenotes, all connected by an underground cave system.
+If you are looking for a cenote system with all aspects that make cenote diving amazing, Chac-Mool checks all the boxes.

 Things to see while diving Chac Mool

 Unfortunately or fortunately, cameras are not allowed inside Chac Mool.
 Once you dive Cenote Chac Mool you’ll understand why it is both good and bad.

 However, I am writing this review of Cenote Chac Mool while my hair is still wet from the dive to help you picture (without many pictures) what to expect and why you should put this cenote high on your dive radar.
 Chac-Mool is a fascinating cenote with features large and small to dazzle you throughout the dive.

 One of the most impressive sights of this cenote system is the view as you approach the Chac Mool Cenote.
 Light pours into the narrow opening, and beams of light dance as they illuminate the sloping wall all the way to the cave entrances.

 As you frog kick closer to the beams of light, you begin to notice all of the intricate details on the high-sloped wall leading to the water’s surface.
 Skeleton trees and rocks seem to terrace their way from about 6 meters up to the surface.
 I could have spent most of my dive time playing in the light beams and searching through the edge of Chac Mool Cenote.

 Air Dome – Hydrogen Sulfide